I know how hard it is to find the perfect diamond and the perfect ring. In most cases, you need nothing more than a Masters' Degree in Gemology.

 Brian Gavin is a fifth-generation diamond cutter from South Africa.
 Gavin has his own online diamond retail store which provides engagement rings, wedding bands, earrings, studs, pendants, bracelets, and other types of jewelry.
 The signature diamond collection features round, cushion, princess, Asscher, emerald, oval, radiant, pear, heart, and marquise stones.
 Brian Gavin online store also strives to educate, and a special section on the website comes with useful posts that help customers get to know diamonds before buying them.
 The store only sells diamonds that are AGS and GIA certified.

 All stones are conflict-free, which we mentioned in our full Brian Gavin Diamonds review.
-They also offer lifetime upgrade policy on all Brian Gavin signature diamonds.
+They also offer a lifetime upgrade policy on all Brian Gavin signature diamonds.
 Bear in mind the lifetime upgrade policy doesn’t apply to jewelry that contains diamonds already.
 Regarding financing, Brian Gavin partnered up with Affirm to provide instant credit checks and 3-12 month financing for US- and Canada-based (except Quebec) customers.
 Customers also have the option to pay for diamonds with two credit cards if they wish.